 attacks severely lack "oomph" and namely, animation.
 In fact, if the award for "worst

 2D fighting game animation" was being given out in 1995, Justice League: Task

 The sound effects and music aren't as terrible as the rest of the game, but in no way save Task Force from being a complete failure

 of a fighting game.
 The character roster, aimed to make a quick buck using DC's

 highest profile comic book stars, is also smaller than that of most fighting games.

 written off as just another "me too" 2D fighting game of the mid 90's.

-tell you this was a "wannabe" fighting game.
+tell you this was a "wannabe" fighting game, and not a very good one.
 They sure didn't have this

 game at the arcades, because if they did, NOBODY would be playing it.

-No doubt, there were far better fighting games available on the Super Nintendo
+No doubt, there were far better fighting games available on the SNES &

 present back then, and would feel even sorrier for any person who used their own